Have you ever caught yourself beating yourself up? What can’t we stop it?

 So where do we learn to talk negatively to ourselves?

-Even though our parents have a good intention for us, we do picked up a lot of our beliefs from our parents or our primary caretakers (e.g. maids and grandparents).
+Even though our parents have a good intention for us, we do pick up a lot of our beliefs from our parents or our primary caretakers (e.g. maids and grandparents).

 Sometimes when I walked on the road, I would see parents scolding their children, dragging them to move along, and telling them off.
 I’m not a parent.
 I’m not in the position to judge them.
 But I always wondered how would that affect their children.